A reverse H\"older inequality for the gradient of solutions to Trudinger's equation: Construction of a differentiation basis

 which is a contradiction as the exponent of $\theta$ is negative.
-Finally, taking the minimum preserves continuity so the second item follows.
-The third item is immediate consequence of the second one.
+Finally, taking the minimum preserves continuity so the continuity claim on $d_z(r)$ in the second item follows.
+The fact that $d_z(r)$ is monotone increasing is immediate as the definition \eqref{eq:def:def} is in terms of a minimum.